PridaLab/CNNRippleDetectorOEPlugin/README.md

 This plugin allows the use of CNN-ripple as a real-time detection tool as part of the Open Ephys platform.

-You can check our results in our manuscript (Navas-Olive, Amaducci et al.).
+You can check our results in our manuscript ([Navas-Olive, Amaducci et al. eLife 2022](https://elifesciences.org/articles/77772))

 ## Installing the plugin